China Visa from Dubai: Complete Application Guide 2026

 How do I apply for a China visa from Dubai?

 Most UAE residents apply for a China visa through the China Visa Application Service Centre (CVASC) in Dubai, which is open to applicants with a valid UAE residence visa.
 You submit your completed application form, passport, photos, invitation letter or hotel bookings, and supporting documents at the centre.
-Processing takes 4-5 business days for standard service and 2-3 days for express.
-UAE nationals may be eligible for visa-free entry to China for stays up to 30 days under a 2024 bilateral agreement.
+Per the official China Embassy UAE service standard, standard processing is completed by the fourth working day and express by the third.
+UAE nationals are eligible for visa-free entry to China for stays up to 30 days under the bilateral agreement in force since 2018.

 Key Takeaway